ICHEC/qpcc/lecture-7/landscape-of-quantum-algorithms.md

 ### Simulation

 <ul>
 <li>Simulation of quantum systems aims to predict the behaviour of a complex physical system such as a molecule.
-It remains extremely difficult for a classical computer to simulate simple systems.</li>
+It remains extremely difficult for a classical computer to simulate this kind of systems.</li>
 <p align="center">
 <img width="250" height="100" class="center" src="./images/simulation_1.jpg" />
 </p>